 - Arno J. Mayer, Dynamics of Counterrevolution in Europe, 1870-1956: An Analytic Framework (1971)

-This series, The Single Tax v World War One, has shown the following:
+The Single Tax v World War One has shown the following:

-David Lloyd George, Chancellor of the Exchequer, later Prime Minister of the UK, was a Georgist, perhaps the greatest Georgist politician.
+David Lloyd George, Chancellor of the Exchequer, later Prime Minister of the UK, was a Georgist, surely the greatest Georgist politician.

 Mayer:

-Herbert Henry Asquith, Prime Minister gave several speeches presenting Georgist arguments.
+Herbert Asquith, Prime Minister gave several speeches presenting Georgist arguments.

 Winston Churchill, as the leader of the Budget League, campaigned up and down the country in support of the land clauses, giving Georgist speeches, including his great critique of State Socialism.

-The question of land value taxation was not a new one in Parliament, it had been discussed for decades, with support coming from all parties.
+The question of land value taxation was not a new one in Parliament, it had been discussed for decades, with support coming from prominent figures in all parties.

 The question of land value taxation was not a new one outside Parliament.
 The nationwide Land Campaign started in the 1880s by Henry George himself (he toured the UK five times) was, 25 years later - judging by the content presented - growing.